How to Prepare Taxes for DACA Recipients in 2020

 On Jan.
 9, 2018, Judge William Alsup of the U.S. District Court for the Northern District of California ordered a halt to the federal government’s termination of the DACA program.
 Alsup granted a preliminary injunction requiring USCIS to begin accepting DACA renewal applications again.

 On April 24, 2018, Judge John D. Bates of U.S. District Court for the District of Columbia ruled that the deportation protections afforded by the DACA program must stay in place and the government must resume accepting new applications.
 The judge gave the Department of Homeland security 90 days to explain its reasoning for cancelling the program.
 If the department fails to justify its decision within 90 days, the cancellation of the program will be rescinded and USCIS must begin accepting new applications.

 At this time, the USCIS has resumed accepting requests to renew a grant of deferred action under DACA.
-The USCIS is not accepting new requests as the administration plans to appeal the most recent court decision.
+The USCIS is not accepting new requests as we are awaiting the Court's decision.

 The main thing to understand when working with DACA clients is that even though they are authorized to work in the United States, they are technically, not lawfully, present.
 This means that they may be eligible for the EITC, but are not subject to the individual mandate of the ACA.
 If your DACA clients are receiving the EITC, take extra steps to verify their work permit and make sure the income they’re using to qualify for the EITC was earned during a period when their work permit was active.